StevenBlack/vocab/million-dollar-words.md

 ### juvenescent
 Youthful.
 It has no negative connotation like immature or naive; it literally means "young."
 Plants are juvenescent in the seedling stage; the moon is juvenescent when it first begins to wax.
-Pronounced JOO-VAN'ESS'ENT.

 ### juxtapose